 FAQ 2: Where is this happening?

 This is a global issue.
 Witchcraft accusations against children have been reported from over 30 countries across five continents.
 SCWA currently focuses on witchcraft accusations against children in Africa as this is where our Member agencies have the greatest experience, expertise and local connections.

 FAQ 3: How many children are accused of witchcraft?

 Child witchcraft accusations remain an extremely hidden problem.
 Most accusations go unreported and undocumented.
 There is also a significant lack of robust research into the scale of the problem.
 In consequence, there are no reliable statistics on the number of children affected.
 SCWA helped to fund some research among 700 church leaders in Kinshasa.
 This revealed that over 70% knew of at least one child who had been accused of witchcraft: « Click here for the Kinshasa Survey summary report. »

 FAQ 4: Why are children accused of witchcraft?

 Accusations of witchcraft have throughout history typically been levelled against the most vulnerable members of society.
-The reasons why children are being accused of witchcraft are complex and include: a philosophical response to the problem of suffering, poverty and socio–economic inequality may be a factor, family breakdown, changes to traditional views of childhood and the promotion and legitimisation of child abuse in some popular cultural media.
+The reasons why children are being accused of witchcraft are complex and include: a philosophical response to the problem of suffering, poverty and socio–economic inequality may sometimes be a contributory factor, family breakdown, changes to traditional views of childhood, and the promotion and legitimisation of child abuse in some popular cultural media.
 Although SCWA focus on accusations against children, we work closely with others who are responding to accusations against adults.

 FAQ 5: Who accuses children of witchcraft?